ScienceHackDayIndia/2023/pages/workshops.md

 Participants will be given Arduino board with some basic electrical components like LEDs, Resistors and Hookup wires.

-**Note:** Parents of the participants of this workshop can join us for the valedictory session on Sunday, 4th November at 3:30 pm
+**Note:** Parents of the participants of this workshop can join us for the valedictory session on Sunday, 4th November at 3:30 pm.